No more rear guard action, indicates Narendra Modi:

 It took me 43 years in my lifetime to know Gayatri Mantra, which is all of 4 lines!
 Such is my commitment to my faith, about protection of which I have been ranting on Internet for years!

 The point is simple.
-Do we have a future that is brighter than the current depressing state we are in – brutalized by Islamic/Chsirtian/Communist terrorists, pilloried by English media, legally discriminated against in our own country (we can not run our own educational institutions or temples free from Government meddling, while these same kleptomaniac government steals money from our temples and gives fat Haj subsidy)?
+Do we have a future that is brighter than the current depressing state we are in – brutalized by Islamic/Chsirtian/Communist terrorists, pilloried by English media, legally discriminated against in our own country (we can not run our own educational institutions or temples free from Government meddling, while these same kleptomaniac governments steal money from our temples and give fat Haj subsidy)?
 The answer is yes, but only if we take our destiny in our own hands, instead of waiting for one Narendra Modi to deliver the goods for Hindu society.
 Late Swami Chinmayananda, in his commentary on Taittiriya Upanishad, calls on Hindus to become physically, mentally, intellectually and spiritually stronger.
 He exhorts us to create wealth, carry on the line of progeny, propagates the vast treasures of our rich faith.
 He was right.
 Without doing these, we have left the field wide open, for the soul vultures, for the cult of Jihad, for the madness of ‘Dictatorship of Proletariat’.
 Change we must.
 Each one of us.
 Let me start with myself.
 One Narendra Modi, of 66 years, will not be able to deliver us to our safety.